Gossip Girl: Filming locations

 The fourth season premiered on September 13, 2010, with the first two episodes filmed in Paris.
-New York Magazine revealed several locations shot at the French University, La Sorbonne in the Latin District (or Quartier Latin) of Paris on July 5.
-Other locations include the Musée d'Orsay, the Eiffel Tower, the Gare du Nord, Avenue Montaigne. and Saint-Germain-des-Prés.
+New York Magazine revealed filming had taken place at La Sorbonne in the Latin Quarter of Paris on July 5.
+Other locations included the Musée d'Orsay, the Eiffel Tower, the Gare du Nord, Avenue Montaigne and Saint-Germain-des-Prés.
 Columbia University became the primary filming location for the first few episodes of the season following the Paris story arc.

 The fifth season premiered on September 26, 2011, with the first two episodes filmed in Los Angeles, California.

-Because of its location in New York, executive producer Stephanie Savage said, "We were quickly told it would be too expensive, too complicated" at the beginning of the series.
+Because of its location in New York, executive producer Stephanie Savage said: "We were quickly told it would be too expensive, too complicated" at the beginning of the series.
 She said that it had been proposed to shoot in a Los Angeles studio that would recreate Central Park, but they eventually filmed the series in New York.
-Savage explained their choice to film there, "There's no New York City on TV, or there wasn't when we started making the pilot, except what you could see in the background behind the dead bodies on cop shows.
+Savage explained their choice to film there: "There's no New York City on TV, or there wasn't when we started making the pilot, except what you could see in the background behind the dead bodies on cop shows.
 We've never seen the city from the point of view of teenagers.
 It felt like a world with high stakes for young people."
-Schwartz added, "What's funny about these teenagers is they grew up watching Sex and the City, even though it wasn't about them.
+Schwartz added: "What's funny about these teenagers is they grew up watching Sex and the City, even though it wasn't about them.
 And I think they've probably incorporated that into how they mythologize New York.
 I fought really hard to shoot the show in New York because we want New York to be a character in the show."
 Many scenes were filmed in the Empire Hotel on the Upper West Side.

 Episode format

 Each episode begins with the home page of the Gossip Girl website and Serena's picture from the pilot episode.
 Afterward, a recap of events relevant to the upcoming narrative is shown, which ends again with the home page of the website, only this time with a picture from other character(s) with a text about a recent event connected with the picture.

 The narrator is Gossip Girl, voiced by actress Kristen Bell.
-She begins the recap with the sentence, "Gossip Girl here, your one and only source into the scandalous lives of Manhattan's elite," and ends the recap with whispered voices saying "Where has she been?" and "Serena."
+She begins the recap with the sentence: "Gossip Girl here, your one and only source into the scandalous lives of Manhattan's elite," and ends the recap with whispered voices saying "Where has she been?" and "Serena."
 Then, the voice of Gossip Girl says, "And who am I?
 That's one secret I'll never tell!
 You know you love me...
 XOXO, Gossip Girl."

 During each episode, there is always a social event taking place, whether small or large.
 Joshua Safran explained, "We structure it [the show] so that every week, the episode leads to an event.
 I feel like it is much like a procedural."